MatthijsBrem/wheelchair-design-platform/README.md

 The python code will then use the comma's as a separator to process the data.
 # Raspberry Pi
 On the Raspberry Pi runs a python script and a Pure Data sketch.
 The python script reads the serial port of the Raspberry pi, to which the arduino is connected.
 The Raspberry pi processes this data and sends it to the Pure Data sketch that controls the audio based on this input.
+From the arduino its gets the Distance, Gesture and Pressure data.
+The Distance and Gesture is send to Pure Data directly.
+The Pressure data is run through a trained model which classifies the data into 6 different Posture of sitting.
+The posture are : not sitting, sitting normal, leaning forward, leaning backward, leaning left, and leaning right.
 ## Reading the Serial Monitor
 To open the serial port in the python script the following code is added.

+    import os

     ser = serial.Serial(
         port = os.environ['SERIAL'],
         baudrate = 9600,